Eat around the world in Bucks and Oxon

-A Cotswold pub with superb fine dining (it made the list of Top 50 Gastropubs 2020), The Wild Rabbit’s farm-to-table ethos means the seasonal menu is full of mouth-watering local fare such as Wootton Estate venison wellington and native lobster Thermidor.
+A Cotswold pub with superb fine dining and Muddy Award 2022 winner for its fabulous bedrooms, The Wild Rabbit’s farm-to-table ethos means the seasonal menu is full of mouth-watering local fare such as Wootton Estate venison wellington and native lobster Thermidor.

 The Nut Tree Inn, Murcott

 A Michelin-starred pub on our doorstep?
 Don’t mind if we do!
 Food is served Tuesday to Saturday, and for an occasion you can’t go wrong with the fabulous tasting menus.

 The Double Red Duke, Bampton